 Where to stay: Hacienda San Angel

-If you don’t have time to take a day trip from Puerto Vallarta, but crave a quick getaway from the city, take a ride to Puerto Vallarta’s Botanical Gardens just outside of the city.
+If you don’t have time for a day trip, but crave a quick getaway from the city, take a ride to Puerto Vallarta’s Botanical Gardens just outside of the city.
 This place offers a perfect mix of hiking, green spaces, and artful decorations, and you can also take a dip in the clear waters of Rio Hormones, so don’t forget to bring your swimsuit.

 Keep in mind that the water is a bit chilly (or at least it was to me), so bring a towel and wear comfortable hiking shoes.
 Tickets to Vallarta Botanical Gardens cost 200 pesos per person, and the ride is about 25 minutes away from downtown Puerto Vallarta.